openforis/sepal-doc/docs/source/cli/ofgt.rst

 -   If no ID is given the script just clips and re-projects (if needed) the admin image to match the Landsat image mask
 -   If an ID is given, the admin area with this ID is added to the base mask and other areas are set to 0
--   The input administrative image does not need to be of the same size and projection (script utilises :code:`oft-clip.pl` for clipping and re- projecting)
+-   The input administrative image does not need to be of the same size and projection (script utilizes :code:`oft-clip.pl` for clipping and re- projecting)

 EXAMPLE
 #######